bnossum/midgetv/README.md

 register by 31).
 Average number of clocks per instruction (CPI) seems to be around 10.
 Unaligned word/hword load/store instructions are performed in software and really slow.
 CSR instructions are implemented partly in microcode, but mostly in sofware, and are also very slow.
+Interrupt response is also slow.

 ## Overall goals and results